 - Don’t lie down immediately after a meal.

 - Don’t wear clothes that are too tight at the abdomen.
 This increases reflux.

-Keeping in mind these small tips will help you tame the beast of acidity for good over the years and minimize the need for medicines.
+Keeping in mind these small best diet tips for dealing with acidity will help you tame the beast of acidity for good over the years and minimize the need for medicines.